WORKING GROUP DRAFT – IN CONFIDENCEReport on Government Services 2026

 Federal governance arrangements

-- State and territory governments manage VET delivery within their jurisdiction (including the effective operation of the training market).
+- State and territory governments manage VET delivery systems within their jurisdiction (including the effective operation of the training market).

-The Skills and Workforce Ministerial Council was established to provide a forum for national cooperation and stewardship across the VET system.
+- The Australian Government and state and territory governments work together to progress and implement national priorities.
+The Skills and Workforce Ministerial Council, established in late 2022, provides a forum for national cooperation and stewardship across the VET system, with a reporting line to the National Cabinet.
 The scope of the Council includes strategic policy planning, performance evaluation, cross-sectoral alignment and the interaction between VET and broader workforce issues.

 Industry engagement arrangements